The University Executive Committee is responsible for all matters associated with the development and management of the university.

-1.8 For any general enquiries regarding the Student Protection Plan, please contact Andrea Chalk, Director of Quality and Academic Services (email@example.com).
+1.8 For any general enquiries regarding the Student Protection Plan, please contact Andrea Chalk, Academic Registrar (email@example.com).

 1.9 If enquires have arisen in connection with the implementation of any measures within the Student Protection Plan, students should first use the local contact provided to them as part of the process affecting their programme.
-Should students have queries remaining after attempting to resolve their enquiry at a local level they may approach the Director of Quality and Academic Services.
+Should students have queries remaining after attempting to resolve their enquiry at a local level they may approach the Academic Registrar.

 1.10 The University’s Complaints procedure for students can be found through My Glos and this procedure should be used if a student has a complaint about the implementation or lack of implementation of this plan.